Edward-H26/LongTermMemoryBased-ACE/README.md

 ## CL-bench Benchmarking (V3 End to End)

 The v3 pipeline is deterministic and quality-gated.
 Baseline and ACE runs use the same seeded subset via a shared manifest.
-By default, both scripts clear existing results and wipe the Neo4j database before starting.
-Use `--no-clear-results` and `--no-clear-db` to resume interrupted runs.
+By default, baseline v3 clears only its output file, while ACE direct v3 clears output files and wipes Neo4j.
+Use `--no-clear-results` and `--no-clear-db` on ACE direct runs to resume interrupted execution.

 ### One-command parallel run (recommended)